vhfsantos/CURE/README.md

 # Output files

 The main output files produced by **CURE** are the alignments of concatenated and cured UCEs.
-Each of the two strategies, however, produce different output files.
+Each of the two strategies, however, produces different output files.

 ## Output files of **UCERegion** strategy

 **CURE** UCERegion generates three output subdirectories:

 * logfiles: stores all the log files generated in the analysis
-* partitioned-uces: stores all the alignemnts and their respective charsets files
+* partitioned-uces: stores all the alignments and their respective charsets files
 * PF2-input: stores the input file for a putative downstream analysis with PartitionFinder2

 ## Output files of **GeneRegion** strategy

 If you run the **GeneRegion** strategy without `--only-by-gene` or `--only-by-genic-region`, both of the concatenating approaches will be done.
-In this case, your output dir will contain `concatenated-by-gene/` and `concatenated-by-genic-region/` dirs.
+In this case, your output-dir will contain `concatenated-by-gene/` and `concatenated-by-genic-region/` dirs.
 If you raised any of these flags, only the corresponding dir will be created.

-Besides, **GeneRegion** strategy creates the `intergenic-regions/` dir containing unmerged UCEs assigned to intergenic regions.
+Besides, the **GeneRegion** strategy creates the `intergenic-regions/` dir containing unmerged UCEs assigned to intergenic regions.

 Alignments in `concatenated-by-region/` and `intergenic-regions/` dir are in NEXUS format.
 Alignments in `concatenated-by-gene/` are in PHYLIP format, and its charsets are in NEXUS format.